redpanda-data/console/docs/features/topic-documentation.md

 # Topic Documentation

-If you wish to embed your topic's documentation into the Redpanda Console user interface you can do this by providing access to a git repository which hosts your documentations in Markdown format.
-In practice this could look like this:
+You can embed your topic's documentation into the Redpanda Console user interface by providing access to a GitHub repository that hosts your documentation files in Markdown format.

 ![Console Topic documentation embedded](../assets/topic-documentation.png)

-## How does it work
+## Integrating topic documentation into Redpanda Console

-Console clones the provided git repository, recursively iterates through all directories in the repository (up to a max depth of 5) and stores all `.md` files it finds in memory.
+Redpanda Console clones the provided GitHub repository, recursively iterates through all directories in the repository (up to a max depth of 5) and stores all `.md` files it finds in memory.
 The "Documentation" tab in the frontend will show the markdown of the file matching the name of the Kafka topic.

 | Path/Filename        | Kafka Topic Name | Matches            |